boscoh/pdbstruct/README.md

 ## Quick install

-1. If you have python installed:

-   `>> pip install -g pdbstruct`

-2. If you have [uv](https://docs.astral.sh/uv/) installed:
+1. If you have [uv](https://docs.astral.sh/uv/) installed, then it's a simple global install:

    `>> uv tool install pdbstruct`

-3. If you have downloaded the package on your computer:
+2. If you have downloaded the package on your computer:

    `>> pip install -e .`